 Can Sasha persuade them to change their minds and let her stay forever?
 And can she do it before her social worker finds her another home – one without horses?

 There Must Be Horses was a semi-finalist in The Kindle Book Review’s 2013 Best Indie Book Award.
 It was also shortlisted for the 2013 Rubery Book Award.

-A perceptive story and a worthwhile acquisition.
+A perceptive story